Experimental memory control in continuous variable optical quantum reservoir computing: Results

 Our system is endowed with memory through a real-time feedback mechanism: the results of previous measurements are fed back into the system to influence future states.
 Specifically, if we consider a discrete-time sequence of inputs $\{s_k\}$, where $k$ denotes the timestep, the pump parameters are updated according to:

 Here, $i\in1,...,N$, $\alpha_i$ and $\beta_i$ are real-valued coefficients, and $M_{im}$ is a feedback mask (a real matrix) that determines how previous measurement outcomes influence the current pump parameters.
 This determines the fading memory of the QRC.
+To summarize, $N$ determines the number of different input components that we encode in a single instance by manipulating several components of the pump spectrum: $N>1$ can be used to encode multidimensional inputs as well as to enrich the encoding of a scalar input, which will be then repeated across the pump spectrum with different parameters ($\alpha_i, \beta_i, M_{im}$).
 The quantities $O_m^{(k-1)} = \langle \Delta\hat{x}_i \Delta\hat{x}_j \rangle^{(k-1)} $ are the values of the $m^\text{th}$ observable measured at timestep $k-1$, and are derived from a subset of the elements of the covariance matrix ($i,j\in1,\dots,2n$).
 These are measured by accumulating data on the homodyne signal.
+We can then see that $n$ instead determines the size of the output layer of our reservoir, being the number of sections of the spectrum (modes) that we measure.
 So the reservoir computing is described by the following:

 The reservoir is trained by adjusting the matrix $\mathbf{w}$ and parameter $b$ to minimize the error in the chosen learning task.
 The scheme of the quantum reservoir with feedback is shown in the top part of Fig.~\ref{fig:setup}.
 While we here focus on the case of feedback restricted to the last output at each cycle, the fading memory can be extended re-injecting a longer combination of past signals.